haiku-code/git-and-github/lesson01.md

 </div>

 * Staging area - a file that stores the changes to be saved in the next commit (also called index)
-* Stash
+* Stash - Save and clean staging area with commit (temporary "shelf")
+* Checkout - changing what HEAD is pointing to  (and reset index)
-* .git directory - where Git stores the metadata and object database for your project
+* `.git` directory - where Git stores the metadata and object database for your project
+* `.git` directory is auto-managed - do not modify it yourself!
 ---

 ### Git [fundamentals](https://www.youtube.com/watch?v=_ALeswWzpBo)